Why our Curriculum is so important to us

 Differentiated learning materials

-Access to ICT and technology
+Access to assistive technology

-Additional in class support
+Additional in class support through resources, peer support and adult support

-Additional out of class support
+Additional out of class support where absolutely necessary

 Targeted tailored interventions